Johnny-Wilcox1/013-Team-04/README.md

 Jacob Stiegler - jacob-stiegler

 Epic 1: Navigation bar
   Story 1: Navigation bar with a responsive menu.
-Story points: 2
+Story points: 2 - Tyler Story 2: Make the navigation bar look pretty.
+Story points: 2 - Johnny Story 3: Have the navigation bar link to other sites.
+Story points: 1 - Oscar Story 4: Set the navigation bar at the top of the site.
+Story points: 1 - Jacob

 Epic 2: Game
   Story 1: Start menu.
 Story points: 3 - Tyler